-Can the QWR Fire Collars be used in conjunction with plasterboard ceilings / timber frames?
-Penetration sealing
+Can the QWR Fire Collar be used together with plasterboard ceilings/ timber frames?
+Product Information

-The QWR Fire Collars have also been tested generally in accordance with the BS EN 1366-3: 2009 fitted to plasterboard ceilings.
+The QWR Fire Collar has also been tested generally in accordance with the BS EN 1366-3: 2009 fitted to plasterboard ceilings.

 Penetration seals used for sealing gaps around chimneys, air ventilation systems, fire-rated ventilation ducts, fire-rated service ducts, shafts and smoke extraction ducts are all excluded from this standard except for mixed penetration seals.